-Homogeneous group division in populism originates from the mechanism of fear-driven messages with blaming and victimizing narratives.
-The Out-group members are precisely fear-evoking in the reflection as an “evil” that can harm the “pure” people (Pelinka 2013; Pappas 2014).
-The discourse reverberates “others” as a source of threat and insecurity in terms of negative identity and behaviors (Vasilopoulou et al. 2014; Hameleers et al. 2017); shortly, all miseries become “theirs” (Palaver 2019; Hameleers et al. 2020).
-Demonizing language distinguishes “the real victims” (the in-group) and “the culprits” (the out-group) in a relevant context (Lazarus 2001; Lozada 2014; Cap 2018).
-As primary “others”, populism exhibits elites and actors/institutions of the establishment over mischiefs.
-Particular definitions of elites, such as “greedy, corrupt, and selfish,” cause blaming them for ignoring the needs and demands of the people, running their agenda, and emerging destructive policies against the people (Kazin 1995; Rooduijn et al. 2014).
-Due to differences in values, opinions, beliefs, and lifestyles of “us”, “others” manifest as “dangerous”; not solely elites, but also opposition, refugees, minorities, migrants, feminists, industrialists, media, etc. can be personified (Albertazzi et al. 2008; Goodhart 2017; Noury and Roland 2020).
-Different reasons for uncertainty in economic, cultural, or political spheres underpin fear, prompting populist actors to address blaming and exclusionary statements (Salmela and von Scheve 2018).
-The uncertainty of losing a socioeconomic position and lifestyle triggers the feeling of being a threat (Kenny 2017).
-Appealing to experiences differentiate “dark days,” given that it represents a shared threat for a particular group and the reason for its grievances (Boukala & Dimitrakopouou, 2017, p.45).
+Homogeneous group divisions in populism originate from the mechanism of fear-driven messages with blaming and victimizing narratives.
+Out-group members are made to evoke fear as they are considered an ‘evil’ that can harm the ‘pure’ people (Pelinka 2013; Pappas 2014).
+The discourse reverberates ‘others’ as a source of threat and insecurity in terms of their negative identity and behaviours (Vasilopoulou et al. 2014; Hameleers et al. 2017); shortly, all miseries become ‘theirs’ (Palaver 2019; Hameleers et al. 2020).
+Demonizing language distinguishes ‘the real victims’ (the in-group) and ‘the culprits’ (the out-group) in a relevant context (Lazarus 2001; Lozada 2014; Cap 2017).
+As primary ‘others’, populism exhibits elites and actors/institutions of the establishment as engaging in mischief.
+Particular descriptions of elites, such as ‘greedy, corrupt, and selfish’, cause members of the in-group to blame them for ignoring the needs and demands of the people, running their agenda, and enacting destructive policies against the people (Kazin 1995; Rooduijn et al. 2014).
+Due to differences in values, opinions, beliefs, and lifestyles between ‘us’ and ‘them’, the ‘others’ manifest as ‘dangerous’; this applies not only to elites, but also to members of the opposition, refugees, minorities, migrants, feminists, industrialists, the media, and more (Albertazzi and McDonell 2008; Goodhart 2017; Noury and Roland 2020).
+Different reasons for uncertainty in economic, cultural, or political spheres underpin fear, prompting populist actors to offer blaming and exclusionary statements (Salmela and von Scheve 2018).
+The uncertainty of losing a socioeconomic position and lifestyle triggers the feeling of being threatened (Kenny 2017).
+Appealing to experiences differentiates ‘dark days’, given that this represents a shared threat for a particular group and the reason for its grievances (Boukala and Dimitrakopouou, 2017: 45).

-Negative campainging has an important role in the playbook of populists.
-As Nai (2018) shows, these attacks are two dimensions: The first brings issue-based or policy attacks that enshrine the in-group’s policies adorning with denigration of “others”.
-Secondly, person-based or character attacks frame “other camps’” values or actions with corruptness (p.6).
-In a similar vein, populist discourse declares its leaders as “hope” for the people (Mols and Jetten 2014), addressing how they can mitigate the challenges of the people relying on commonalities (Wodak 2013; Müller 2016; Wirz 2018).
-Hence, a positive definition of the “savior role” for populists reproduces fear, framing crises, insecurity, and danger through a negative redefinition of “others,” calling for unity with “victim” people and “guardians” (Barbalet and Demertzis 2013).
+Negative campaigning has an important role in the populist playbook.
+As Nai (2018) shows, these attacks have two dimensions.
+The first brings issue-based or policy attacks that enshrine the in-group’s policies, adorning them with the denigration of ‘others’.
+Secondly, person-based or character attacks frame the other camp’s values or actions as corruption (Nai 2018: 6).
+In a similar vein, populist discourse declares its leaders as offering ‘hope’ for the people (Mols and Jetten 2015), and addresses how they can mitigate the challenges of the people relying on commonalities (Wodak 2013; Müller 2016; Wirz 2018).
+Hence, a positive definition of the ‘saviour role’ for populists reproduces fear and frames crises, insecurity, and danger through a negative redefinition of ‘others’, while calling for unity with the ‘victims’ (i.e. the people) and their ‘guardians’, or populist leaders (Barbalet and Demertzis 2013).

 Hence, framing experiences and dangers is essential for inducing anxiety and reinforcing group distinctiveness within populist rhetoric.
-As a result, emotions generate the sort of attitudes (Marcus 2000; Bonansinga 2020), and we may match this with the adoption of exclusive strategies.
-Imaginary terror originates from the divide between the superior/victim in-group and the evil/corrupt out-group, intensifying group division via forming a negative image in the repertory of blame.
-According to Svendsen (2017), anxiety results from the separation between terrified group members and dangerous "others"; populist speech defines the will and interests of the people, legitimizing the role of leaders.
+As a result, emotions generate these sorts of attitudes (Marcus 2000; Bonansinga 2020), and we may match this with the adoption of exclusive strategies.
+Imaginary terror originates from the divide between the superior/victim in-group and the evil/corrupt out-group, intensifying group division by forming a negative image in the repertory of blame.
+According to Svendsen (2007), anxiety results from the separation between terrified group members and dangerous ‘others’; populist speech defines the will and interests of the people, legitimizing the role of leaders.

 Methodology